satuelisa/NLPF/README.md

 * quanteda (S1)
 * quanteda.textplot (S1)

 You can either run things on an online environment like Google Colab or install both of these open-source tools on your own computer.
+Note that some installable packages come pre-installed for the Colab Python environment (like *pandas* and *numpy*) but need to be installed with `pip` if you set up your own environment.

 # Bibliography